LBNL-ETA/MSWH/docs/source/installation.rst

     (without having to rerun the `setup.py` script with every change to the source code).
     If you just want to run the project application, you can omit the `-e` flag.

 #.
-To use the plotting capabilities, also required when running tests, please install [`orca`](https://github.com/plotly/orca).
+To use the plotting capabilities, also required when running tests, please install `orca <https://github.com/plotly/orca>`_.